Service * Friendship * Networking

 The Military Science Alumni Club is literally international in its reach, with members currently living throughout the Unites States, Central and Eastern Europe, and in other parts of the world.
 The club leadership is dedicated to growing the club into a significant, contributing member of the Alumni Association.

-Anyone interested in helping support the Bearkat Battalion by joining MSAC should contact the Office of Alumni Relations at the University, at 1.800.283.7478, or email to email@example.com.
+Anyone interested in helping support the Bearkat Battalion by joining MSAC can email the club directly at email@example.com.
 Those already associated with the regional clubs of the Alumni Association are encouraged to associate with the Military Science Alumni Club as no additional dues are required.
-Click below for information on joining the SHSU Alumni Association.

 If you would like to receive communication about Military Science Club events,